Section 1 – Standing Committees

 The following are the standing committees of the SSC.
 The primary purview of each standing committee is listed herein.

-Communications Committee: The Communications Committee is responsible for the dissemination and collection of information between SSC and system administration employees, maintaining the SSC website and gathering feedback from system administration employees and bringing suggestions to SSC.
+Communications Committee: The Communications Committee is responsible for the dissemination and collection of information between SSC and system administration employees, maintaining the SSC website, updating the brochure as needed, and gathering feedback from system administration employees and bringing suggestions to SSC.
 They are also responsible for publishing SSC regular meeting agendas and minutes and making each available to SSC and the public via the website.

 Events Committee: The Events Committee is responsible for organizing the University of Colorado system administration employee events which are sponsored by SSC, as well as organizing a gift for all system administration students once a year.